Billionaire, former UNC System president dies at age 86

 “The first in his family to go to college, Dick never forgot who our public universities were meant to serve,” she said in a statement.
 “North Carolina is the prosperous, growing state that it is because of principled leaders like Dick.”

-One of the wealthiest men in North Carolina, Spangler is estimated to have amassed a fortune of approximately $4 billion through family companies and his leadership of National Gypsum, according to Forbes magazine.
+One of the wealthiest men in North Carolina, Spangler amassed a fortune estimated at approximately $4 billion through family companies and his leadership of National Gypsum, according to Forbes magazine.
 He served as chairman of the company that makes wallboard and other building products after leading investors who bought it in the 1990s.

-During an interview at the end of his tenure as system president, the Charlotte native said low tuition was a factor in his ability to attend the University of North Carolina from 1950 to 1954, becoming the first in his family to go to college.
+In an interview at the end of his tenure as system president, the Charlotte native said low tuition helped him to attend the University of North Carolina from 1950 to 1954.
 He also attended Harvard Business School.
+Spangler was a generous contributor to both universities.

 “Low tuition is not a gift,” Spangler told The Associated Press in 1997.
 “It’s an investment in these students.
-They go to work and pay that back over a lifetime.
-I sense what that means to the people of the state.”
+They go to work and pay that back over a lifetime.”

+Spangler also was mindful that the state Constitution demanded that university tuition stay as low as possible, said Molly Broad, who succeeded him as University of North Carolina president before heading the American Council on Education.

+“His commitment to that provision was very strong,” Broad said in an interview.
+“He was determined that the cost of higher education would be managed.”

 The university system said that Spangler also implemented minimum admissions requirements and athletic reforms.
-He helped increase the system’s budget as well as external funding for research.
+He helped increase the system’s budget and external funding for research.

+Spangler’s work as university president was unpaid.
+He didn’t need the money.
+He built his wealth in the family construction business, by selling a smaller bank to the precursor of what would become Bank of America, and later buying National Gypsum after bankruptcy and building it into the country’s second-largest wallboard producer, said Hugh McColl, Bank of America’s first CEO.

+“He always had a brilliant mind in terms of evaluation opportunity and seizing it, and he did it many times over,” McColl said in an interview.

+Stock in Charlotte-based Bank of America provided the bulk of the more than $300 million channeled into a family foundation that supports cultural and education groups, according to the foundation’s most recent report to the Internal Revenue Service.
+Spangler’s daughter, Anna Spangler Nelson, is a current member of the state public university governing board.

-Away from UNC, Spangler showed his commitment to public education by sending his children to public high school and “making that okay for other prominent white families,” said Anthony Foxx, a former Charlotte mayor and U.S. transportation secretary.
+Away from UNC, Spangler showed his commitment to public education by sending his children to public high school, said Anthony Foxx, a former Charlotte mayor and U.S. transportation secretary.

 “He understood our society well and took responsibility for making it better,” Foxx said on Twitter.
 “He did so humbly — at least as humbly as any billionaire could do anything.”